Did you know it is normal to lose 100 head hairs per day? Crazy to think.

 To boost your iodine levels, I encourage the use of seaweeds in your diet, such as nori, wakame, arame, kelp and dulse.
-I also use this seaweed salt in my cooking.
+I also use seaweed salt in my cooking.
 If you have low iodine levels, and/or an under active thyroid, the avoidance of soy is always recommended (even fermented forms), as this will compete with your iodine uptake.

 If you are a regular swimmer in chlorinated pools, my tips here can also help minimise iodine depletion.